centreon/centreon-documentation/versioned_docs/version-23.10/installation/technical.md

 * Apache web server for Centreon web interface
 * MariaDB databases to store Centreon configuration parameters as well as monitoring and performance data
-* The Centreon Gorgone process is used to send monitoring configuration parameters to the remote server and to manage it
+* The Centreon Gorgone process is used to send the monitoring configuration to the remote server and to manage it
 * A monitoring engine to collect data
 * Collected data are sent to Centreon Broker SQL using cbmod by the monitoring engine
 * Centreon Broker SQL stores information in MariaDB databases and forwards them to Centreon Broker RRD